-Additional parking would need to be proportionate to the anticipated increase in usage resulting from Baldock's growth, so that it does not attract commuter traffic from beyond the town and nearby villages.
-Using part of the existing employment area (BE2) on Royston Road would need to be an exception to Local Plan policy ETC1, which seeks to maintain business uses on such land.
-However, it is likely that only a small amount of BE2 would be needed, and its loss would be insignificant given the scale of the additional employment land which the Local Plan allocates further along Royston Road.
+Two potential opportunities for providing additional parking have been identified during the work to prepare this plan, both of which could be connected to the station subject to access being agreed.
+One is using a small part of the south-west corner of site BA1 (immediately to the north of the railway line), and the other is using part of designated employment area BE2 on Royston Road.
+The latter would need to be an exception to Local Plan policy ETC1, which seeks to maintain business uses on such land.
+However, only a small amount of BE2 would be needed, and its loss would be insignificant given the scale of the additional employment land which the Local Plan allocates further along Royston Road.

-Other improvements are needed to Baldock station, in particular to provide better access for those with limited mobility, and improve the safety and convenience of the approach to the station for pedestrians, cyclists and vehicles3.
-Appropriate contributions to such improvements will be sought from developments that will place additional demands on the station and the junction between Station Approach and Icknield Way East.
+Other improvements are needed to Baldock station, in particular to provide better access for those with limited mobility3.
+There is an opportunity to seek appropriate contributions to such improvements from developments that will place additional demands on the station.

-Knights Templar school is likely to require further expansion to cater for the early phases of the town's growth, before a new secondary school is provided as part of site BA1.
-Appropriate contributions to these will also be sought, and one particular need which has been identified is improvements to the current drop-off and pick-up facilities, to help limit congestion and improve safety.
+Knights Templar School is likely to require further expansion to cater for the early phases of the town's growth, before a new secondary school is provided as part of site BA1.
+Appropriate contributions to these will also have to be sought, and one particular need which has been identified is improvements to the current drop-off and pick-up facilities, to help limit vehicle movements outside the student entrance and improve safety.